thisisandrew/grid-game/README.md

 Playground: The overall playing area which holds Cells in Matrix

 Matrix: Array of arrays which holds all Cells

-Cell: An individual playing 'square', has neighbours defined by radius or adjacency
+Cell: An individual playing 'square', has neighbours defined by radius or adjacency.

 Neighbours: Definition is static for a given cell shape allowing easy calculation of adjacent neighbours.